pointfrip/calculator/Getting Started.md

 Hello,

-I created an app for a Pointfree interpreter in Kotlin. \
+I created an app for a Pointfree Interpreter in Kotlin. \
 It should be able to be operated like a calculator with functional programming options via the keyboard.

 The screenshot looks like this: